atomar-php/atomar/README.md

-> UPDATE: I started this project a few years ago because I couldn't find a good framework that I liked.
+> UPDATE: I started this framework a few years ago because I couldn't find a good framework that I liked.
 However, since then [Laravel](https://laravel.com/) has matured a lot since then and does everything and a lot more that I was trying to accomplish.
 So I am at long last laying this to rest.

 Atomar
 ---